tanvirhaer/TicTacToe/README.md

 From the my-app folder, nagivate to the src folder: cd src

+Install the node_modules directory from the command line: npm install

 To run the game call from the command-line: npm start